 Living in Vancouver my whole life, I never really understood why volcanic eruptions in Iceland was such big world news.
-That was until I took my first flight to London.
-You see, I thought that in order to get to London, we would fly across Canada, and then across the Atlantic Ocean, finally reaching the UK in a left to right trajectory around the Earth.
+That was until I took my first flight to France.
+You see, I thought that in order to get to France, we would fly across Canada, and then across the Atlantic Ocean, finally reaching the UK in a left to right trajectory around the Earth.
 But I was so wrong; flying from Vancouver, we flew OVER the north pole of the earth (where Greenland is) and then DOWN to the UK, right over Iceland, which is home to over 130 volcanoes, 12 of them considered to be active.

 Ever since I learned of our trajectory, Iceland has always seemed a mystery to me.
 Its country’s name “ICE”land, makes me wonder if it is a barren country covered in ice and snow.
 Perhaps, the same way many American’s view Canada. (and for the record, No, Canada is not covered in ice and snow.
 Some of it is, but the majority of Canadians (99.999999% of us) do not live in igloos or drive dog sleds.
 Hey, we barely even get snow in Vancouver most years!)
 But I digress, I wanted to learn what Iceland was really about.

 One of the things I have researched recently is the best things to buy in Iceland.
 Have a read if you have kids who like souvenir shopping or you are always looking for the best gifts to bring back home from Iceland!
 It is also a great stopover spot, so if you only have 2 days in Iceland, you can still see a lot!